Dear Rackham Students,

 In the United States, the right to make your voice heard by voting is fundamental to our democratic society.
 That’s why I am urging all graduate students who are eligible to vote to do so on or before next Tuesday, November 8.

 Our Rack the Vote initiative is a nonpartisan resource to help all members of the Rackham community understand and navigate the requirements for voting in Michigan.
 Remember that if you are not yet registered to vote, you can still do so right up to the day of the election.
 (You can check your Michigan voter registration status online.)
 Also, any registered voter can vote before Election Day in Michigan.

 Although international students are not eligible to vote, I know many of you are still interested in engaging with the U.S. election process.
 The U-M International Center provides several ideas for how you can do so.

-For those of you who are eligible to vote, I hope you will take advantage of the opportunity to do so.
+For those of you who are eligible to vote, I hope you will take advantage of this important civil right and powerful outlet for expressing your points of view.
 Just as diversity is essential to our excellence as a graduate school, a democracy is at its best when all of its constituents engage.
-In a dynamic political climate where the opinions that drive our headlines and our social feeds can feel overwhelming, a critical and meaningful way to shape the issues that matter to you is by voting.
-Whether you do so in person or through absentee ballot, I urge you to take the time to take part.
+In this dynamic political climate, a critical and meaningful way to shape the issues that matter to you is by voting.
+I urge you to take the time to take part.